Apio Repositories¶

 To make an permanent release the official latest release, edit it in the Github dashboard and check the Set as the latest release checkbox.

-Note that declaring a release permanent and the latest doesn't necessary make it used, and in most cases it needs to be 'published' as outlined in the table
+Note that making a release permanent latest doesn't necessary make it used, and in most cases it needs to be 'published' as outlined in the table

 | Build type | Publishing |